freenet/freenet-core/docs/src/components/contracts.md

 Freenet is essentially a global decentralized key-value store where keys are WebAssembly code called Contracts.
 Contracts are stored in the network, along with their data or "state".
-The contract controls what state is permitted and how it can be modified.
+The contract controls what state is permitted and how it can be modified, and also how to efficiently synchronize state between peers.

 Network users can read a contract's state and subscribe to receive immediate updates if the state is modified.